 Dominic has acted before the Administrative Court (by way of case stated, application for injunctive relief and judicial review), the Police Disciplinary Tribunal and Police Appeal Tribunal, the Solicitor’s Disciplinary Tribunal, the Parole Board, the Coroner's Court, the Criminal Injuries Compensation Board, the Mental Health Tribunal, the Immigration Appeal Tribunal, the Companies Court and the Disciplinary Committee of the Jockey's Club.
 He has been instructed to defend proceedings brought by the Health & Safety Authority, the Office of the Immigration Commissioner and the Environment Agency.
 Dominic has acted and advised in proceedings for liquor and gaming licences and in proceedings before the General Medical Council Disciplinary Committee.

 His cases are frequently reported in the national media.
 He has written articles for The Criminal Law and Justice Weekly and the Independent Lawyer.
-He has appeared on national television as an expert in criminal law and he has consulted with TV production companies on criminal law matters and consults on criminal law matters with lobbying organisations.
+He has appeared on national television and in national newspapers as an expert in criminal law.
+He acts as a consultant to TV production companies and lobbying organisations.

 - Society of Visually Impaired Lawyers